Leejunsoo920/node-based-modeling-opengl/README.md

 # Features
 ![Demo](asset/gizmo.gif)
-- Full save & load support for all nodes and their connections
+- save & load for all nodes and link
 - Provides gizmo and UI controls that respond to the currently selected node